Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Introduction

-This article begins with the Rabi model for a two-level system in a sinusoidally oscillating electromagnetic field \cite{Rabi,Rabi2,Griffiths,Sakurai}.
-Then we write down transition probabilities for the electric-dipole transitions among the two (energy) levels, and recast the transition probabilities for same two-level system in the thermal radiation by integrating over all possible frequencies and polarizations of the thermal radiation field.
+The next section of this paper begins with the Rabi model for the two-level system in a sinusoidally oscillating electromagnetic field~\cite{Rabi,Rabi2,Griffiths,Sakurai}.
+Then we write down transition probabilities for the electric-dipole transitions among the two (energy) levels, and recast the transition probabilities for the two-level system in the thermal radiation by integrating over all possible frequencies and polarizations of the thermal radiation field.
 This result significantly differs from the perturbation result.
-Here, we have considered zero-point energy of the thermal radiation field in all our analyses to get generalized semiclassial results on top of the semiclassical results\footnote{Semiclassical results, in this respect, are found with quantum mechanical treatment of the system and semi-classical treatment of the light-matter interactions involving statistics of photons without considering its operator algebra in the course of absorptions and emissions \cite{Griffiths,Sakurai}.
-Inclusion of the operator algebra for photon-annihilation and photon-creation operators would make the treatment quantum electrodynamic (QED) \cite{Jaynes}.}.
+Here, we have considered zero-point energy of the thermal radiation field in all our analyses to get generalized semiclassial results on top of the semiclassical theory~\footnote{Semiclassical results, in this respect, are found with quantum mechanical treatment of the system and semi-classical treatment of the light-matter interactions involving statistics of photons without considering its operator algebra in the course of absorption and emission~\cite{Griffiths,Sakurai}.
+Inclusion of the operator algebra for photon-annihilation and photon-creation operators would make the treatment quantum electrodynamic (QED)~\cite{Jaynes}.}.
 We also have obtained generalized semiclassical result for vacuum Rabi flopping of the two-level system with the consideration of small contribution of the thermal photons in a resonant cavity at a low temperature.
-We have compared this result with the experimental data obtained by Brune \textit{et al} \cite{Brune}.
-We get oscillatory type time-dependent $B$ coefficient, from the corresponding transition-probability (i.e. stimulated emission-probability) for the thermal photons, by following its definition.
-Then we revise Einstein's rate (master) equations, considering the $A$ coefficient to be the original time-independent one and $B$ coefficient to be the time-dependent one, to get the time evolution of the probabilities of the two levels \cite{Einstein}.
-We get entropy production of the two-level system, from these time-dependent probabilities, by following Pauli-von Neumann formalism of nonequilibrium statistical mechanics \cite{Pauli,Neumann,Feynman}.
-We also have considered monochromatic radiation field side by side.
+We have compared this result with the experimental data obtained by Brune \textit{et al.}~\cite{Brune}.
+We get oscillatory type time-dependent $B$ coefficient, from the corresponding transition-probability (i.e., the stimulated emission's probability) for the thermal photons.
+Then we revise Einstein's rate (master) equations, considering the $A$ coefficient to be the original time-independent one and the $B$ coefficient to be the time-dependent one, to get the time evolution of the occupation probabilities of the two levels~\cite{Einstein}.
+We get entropy production of the two-level system, from these time-dependent probabilities, by following Pauli's formalism of nonequilibrium statistical mechanics~\cite{Pauli,Feynman}.
+We have also considered monochromatic radiation field side by side throughout the paper.
 Finally, we discuss our results.